 A Classical Homeschool Schedule Made Simple

 Are you thinking of homeschooling and don’t know where to start?
 Maybe you are already homeschooling and you’re feeling like you have no direction.
-Afraid your going to miss something important in your child’s education?
+Afraid you’re going to miss something important in your child’s education?
 I used to feel that way, too!
 A classical homeschool schedule can fix all of those worries!

 Beginning the homeschooling journey can be overwhelming.
 There are so many “ways” to homeschool, so many curricula from which to choose, and about a million other things bombarding the new homeschool mom.

 We started homeschooling in 2018, when my oldest started kindergarten.
 I didn’t worry too much about using a set curriculum because, well, it was kindergarten and I think it should be mostly play.
 Mostly, I printed out worksheets and found activity ideas online and it got us through the year just fine.
 The main focus was on the math requirements and we did some sight words until she really showed interest in reading.

 But, when it came to first grade, I felt like it needed to be more structured, or official, or…something.
 But, again, there are so many curricula out there and it was just overwhelming.

 I started the year by gathering some books for science that looked fun, ordering Horizons Grade 1 Math Workbooks, and checking out Easy Readers from the library.
 But, about midway through the year, I just felt lost.
 Like, we didn’t have a clear path of what we were going to study when and was I going to miss something along the way.